 You are an engine.
-Without fuel in that engine, your bike is as good as wall art.
-Whether you’re training, racing, or on a long weekend adventure, the key to riding faster and farther is proper hydration and nutrition.
+If you don't fuel that engine, then your bike is as good as wall art.
+Whether you’re training, racing, or tackling an epic weekend adventure, the key to riding faster and farther is proper hydration and good nutrition.

-While you can scrounge food at the grocery store, sport-specific nutrition is formulated to give you fast energy without upsetting your stomach.
-Plus it’s easy to grab and go, eat on the bike, and fit in jersey pockets.
+While you can scrounge for suitable drinks and food at the grocery store, sport-specific nutrition is formulated to give you fast and effective energy without upsetting your stomach.
+It’s packaged so it's easy to grab and go, eat on the bike, and fit in jersey pockets.
+Plus, if you're like me, keeping "bike-only" treats in the house prevents binge eating your snacks collection when not on the bike.
 Here are our favorite hydration and nutrition options to fuel your next ride.

 Hydration and energy mix

 Electrolyte mixes replace the minerals lost in sweat.
 My go-to options are Skratch and Nuun.
-Scratch is popular with pro racers and offers tantalizing flavors like Matcha Green Tea Lemon.
+Scratch Labs hydration mix is popular with pro racers and offers tantalizing flavors like Matcha Green Tea Lemon.
 Nuun comes in convenient effervescent tablets, it’s sugar-free, and some flavors provide an added caffeine boost.

-Chews are the easiest solid food to eat on the bike.
-The cheap gas station version is a bag of gummy bears, but sport-specific chews have the right glucose/fructose ratio for better absorption plus electrolytes and sometimes caffeine.
+For many riders, chews are the easiest solid food to eat on the bike.
+The cheap gas station version is a bag of gummy bears or Swedish Fish, but sport-specific chews have the ideal glucose/fructose ratio for better absorption plus electrolytes and sometimes even caffeine.
+Chews are what I carry on the majority of my rides and they make up the bulk of my on-the-bike diet.
+When riding hard, I'll eat about a package an hour.
 Clif’s salted watermelon is my all-time favorite followed by the gumdrop goodness of Skratch Raspberry and then any of Jelly Belly’s amped-up beans.

-Nothing gives you a quick boost like a gel.
-They’re compact so you can carry a ride’s worth in one pocket and they’re easy to get down while pedaling hard.
-Honey Stinger and UnTapped maple syrup use delicious, natural sources of liquid sugar.
-For a more traditional gel, GU offers my favorite texture and great flavors like Cola.
+Nothing gives you an immediate energy boost like a gel (maybe a cold Coke comes close).
+They’re compact so you can carry a full ride’s worth in one pocket and they’re easy to get down while pedaling hard so I tend to carry more when racing.
+In my experience, they don't really fill your stomach, so if you're feeling hungry, chews and bars will be a bit more effective.
+I turn to gels when I need a quick pick-me-up before or during tough climbs, sprints, intervals, or any other hard effort.
+Honey Stinger and UnTapped maple syrup are the best tasting to me because they use delicious, natural sources of liquid sugar.
+For a more "traditional" gel, GU offers my favorite texture and flavors like Tri-Berry and Cola.

 Bars and waffles

-Carbs and protein help you refuel after a hard ride to repair muscle and recover for the next one.
+Carbs and some protein will help you refuel after a hard ride to repair muscle so you're recovered for the next one.
 I like recovery shakes because they’re formulated with beneficial extras like BCAAs, L-Glutamine, or probiotics.
-They’re easy to mix up after an exhausting workout, and they fill me up so I don’t binge on junk food.
+They’re easy to mix up after an exhausting workout, and they fill me up so I don’t immediately binge on junk food when I get home.

-While prepackaged, sport-specific cycling food is convenient and effective, it doesn’t need to be the only thing you eat on the bike.
+While I find prepackaged, sport-specific cycling food to be the most effective, it doesn’t need to be the only thing you eat on the bike.
 I’ve been known to stuff a PB&J and a sleeve of Oreos into my handlebar bag for long gravel adventures.
 When I’m five hours into an all-day epic, nothing satisfies my taste buds like a salty Slim Jim.
 And sometimes, you have no choice but to stop at a convenience store.
 If you do, check out some of favorite mid-ride gas station foods.

 I also highly recommend making some of your own riding food.
-I've had good luck with Skratch’s free homemade rice cake recipe, which can be made sweet or savory.
-Scratch’s cookbook also has a ton of portable food recipes that have been tested in the pro peloton.
+I've gotten a lot of mileage (literally) out of Skratch’s free homemade rice cake recipe, which can be made sweet or savory.
+Savory rice cakes are amazing when you've been fueling with sugar for hours.
+Scratch’s cookbook also has a ton of portable food recipes that have been tested and proven in the pro peloton.

 What did I miss?
 What is your favorite riding food?
 Let us know in the comments!